 The urban area of Milan has a population of 3.1 million in 2016, while the city proper is estimated to have a population of around 1.7 million.
 The metropolitan area has an even larger population, with some estimates placing it as high as 10 million people.
 Milan has become renowned around the world as a global city that leads the world in sectors including tourism, fashion, manufacturing, education and the arts.

-Industrialization during the post-war years led to a population boom that put the Milan city population at a record high of 1,743,427 in 1973, a number that is matched in 2016.
+Industrialization during the post-war years led to a population boom that put the Milan city population at a record high of 1,743,427 in 1973, a number that was matched in 2016.
+This has dropped slightly according to Milans 2017 estimates.
 The larger urban area boasts a population of over 3 million, while the metropolitan area has an estimated population of 7 to 10 million.

 According to Istat information in 2011, over 200,000 residents within the city limits are foreigners.
 The city is no stranger to influxes of immigrants, having seen over 400,000 people arrive throughout the 1950s through 1970s and experiencing additional immigrant growth during the late 1980s through the 1990s.
 Much of the immigration has been attributed to the rapid industrialization and public works of the city.

 Milan has the largest community of Chinese in the country, with approximately 21,000 Chinese residents last recorded in 2011.
 There are also a growing number of Filipinos and Sri Lankans migrating to Milan, with 2014 estimates putting their numbers at 42,236 and 16,023, respectively.
 Other immigrants include those coming from Africa, Eastern Europe and Latin America.

 The population of Milan is primarily Catholic, although there are also large communities of Buddhists, Jews, Muslims and Protestants.
 The city is the seat of the Roman Catholic Archdiocese of Milan and has its own rites – the Ambrosian Rite – that differs from traditional Catholicism.